tatumio/wordpress-plugin/README.txt

 Requires at least: 5.5
 Requires PHP: 7.0
 Tested up to: 5.7.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Tatum is a free easiest and fastest plugin to work with NFTs without any expertise in blockchain field.
+Tatum is the easiest and fastest free plugin to work with NFTs without any blockchain development experience.

 == Description ==

-With Tatum plugin you can easily **create wallet, deploy, mint and sell NFTs!**
+With the Tatum plugin, you can easily **create a wallet, deploy, mint, and sell NFTs!**
-The Tatum plugin depends on Woocommerce plugin and make possible to mint NFT tokens with **ETH, CELO and Binance Smart Chain!**
+The Tatum plugin depends on the Woocommerce plugin and makes it possible to mint NFT tokens with **ETH, CELO, and Binance Smart Chain!**

-With Tatum plugin you can:
+With the Tatum plugin, you can:

 *   Sell NFTs
-*   Generate wallet
+*   Generate wallets
 *   Mint NFTs

 == Installation ==

 This section describes how to install the Tatum plugin and get it working.

-1. Install Tatum plugin and make sure you have Woocommerce plugin installed.
-2. Create account at [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain API key.
+1. Create an account in the [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain an API key.
-3. Add new Tatum API key to the Tatum plugin.
+2. Add the Tatum API key to the Tatum plugin.
+This step will also generate a wallet.
-4. Generate wallet.
-5. Fund your wallet with crypto.
-6. Deploy NFT smart contract.
-7. After obtaining NFT smart contract address select your API key in General settings section.
-8. Create Woocommerce product, don't forget to fill the Tatum tab in the product section if you dont selected automatic minting in the General settings.
-Make sure products have only one quantity because every NFT is unique.
-9. When you will be creating your Woocommerce product, NFT token will be minted, make sure you have enough balance on your address for paying fees.
+3. Fund your address with crypto.
+Then fill in the Contract name and symbol and click Save.
+This step will deploy your NFT smart contract to the blockchain.
+4. Refresh your page multiple times after the NFT smart contract has been deployed.
+Now you are ready to mint your NFT tokens!
+5. Select your API key in the General settings section of the Tatum plugin.
+For the sake of simplicity, we will also enable automatic product minting.
+6. Now, when we create a product, the Tatum plugin will mint an NFT token.
-10. When your customers will proceed to the checkout, they will enter their blockchain address and if you have enough balance for paying fees, the tokens will be send to them.
+7. When a customer adds a product to the cart and proceeds to checkout, they will be asked to enter an address where NFT tokens will be sent.
+8. After the order has been paid and is being processed, the NFT tokens will be transferred to the address entered.

 == Frequently Asked Questions ==

 = Can I use the Tatum plugin for selling NFTs? =

-Yes, the Tatum plugin is made for selling and minting NFTs without any expertise in blockchain field.
+Yes, the Tatum plugin is made for selling and minting NFTs without any blockchain experience.

-= Is plugin free? =
+= Is the plugin free? =

-Yes the Tatum plugin is a for free!
+Yes, the Tatum plugin is completely free!

 == Screenshots ==
-1. Create account at [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain API key.
+1. Create an account in the [Tatum Dashboard](https://dashboard.tatum.io/login) and obtain an API key.
-2. Add new Tatum API key to the Tatum plugin.
-This step will also generate the wallet.
+2. Add the Tatum API key to the Tatum plugin.
+This step will also generate a wallet.
 3. Fund your address with crypto.
-Then fill Contract name and symbol and click on save.
+Then fill in the Contract name and symbol and click Save.
 This step will deploy your NFT smart contract to the blockchain.
-4. Refresh your page multiple times after NFT smart contract will be deployed.
-Then you are ready to mint your NFT tokens!
+4. Refresh your page multiple times after the NFT smart contract has been deployed.
+Now you are ready to mint your NFT tokens!
 5. Select your API key in the General settings section of the Tatum plugin.
-For simplicity we will check also automatic product minting.
+For the sake of simplicity, we will also enable automatic product minting.
-6. Now if we create product, Tatum plugin will mint NFT token.
+6. Now, when we create a product, the Tatum plugin will mint an NFT token.
-7. When customer adds product to the cart and proceed with checkout, it will be asked to enter address where NFT tokens will be send.
+7. When a customer adds a product to the cart and proceeds to checkout, they will be asked to enter an address where NFT tokens will be sent.
-8. After order is paid and shifted to the processing state, NFT tokens will be transferred to the address which customer entered.
+8. After the order has been paid and is being processed, the NFT tokens will be transferred to the address entered.

 == Changelog ==

 = 1.0.0 =
 * Initial version

+= 1.0.1 =
+* Added deploy smart contract enough balance validation

 == Upgrade Notice ==